lusffs/thehunter-call-of-the-companion/README.md

 ### `yarn deploy`

-Create a tar ball at the root folder called `build.tar.gz`.
+Creates a tar ball at the root folder called `build.tar.gz`.

-Upload `build.tar.gz` as new release and copy link from Github.
+1. Upload this as new release to git hub and copy the asset link.

-SSH to server and run command `sh ~/cotw.release.sh LINK_TO_RELEASE_ASSET_ON_GITHUB`
+2. SSH to server and run command `sh ~/cotw.release.sh 0.2.0` with the new release number as argument.

 ### Making a Progressive Web App